EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

       * 3.3 The product shall come packaged with a user manual (P6)

 5. **Customization**
-      * 4.1 The product shall have different modes of operation (P6)
+      * 4.1 The product shall have different modes of operation based on user input (P6)
-      * 4.2 The product shall have customizable settings (P4)
+      * 4.2 The product shall have customizable display settings (P2)
       * 4.3 The product shall have accessibility features (P6)
+      * 4.4 The product shall have the capability for multiple language options (P4)
+      * 4.5 The product shall have the capability to pair with smart home systems (P1)

 6. **Manufacturing**
       * 5.1 The product shall be made of mainly standard components (P8)